Raspurrin/so_long/README.md

 - Make certain it runs on different platforms and if not adjust makefile accordingly.
 - Clean up my code.
 If you have any suggestions for this, don't hesistate to tell me, I would love to hear feedback!
-- Make my code more dynamic.
 - Fix the collision regarding the platforms and the left wall and making it more precise in general.
 - Make the background and ending message truly dynamic and scaleable.
 - Create a menu where you can change the game settings and a pause option.
 - Make different levels.
 - A scoreboard.
 - A blog post/tutorial about the project.
-- Additions to the MLX42 wiki.